 I’ve been working on this article as a way of doing my own research on projects and also sharing what I’m doing with others who might want to do something similar.
 I am not trying to convince anyone that NFTs are the best investment; if you enjoy learning about NFTs and like some of the projects I mention, you can do your own research and decide for yourself.

-NFTs are a wonderful world where you can really end up spending all your waking hours immersed in learning, discussing with others on Discord, and admiring the artwork in your portfolio.
+NFTs are a wonderful world where you can really end up spending all your waking hours immersed in learning, discussing with others on Discord, and your own or other collectors’ galleries (Deca is my favorite time sink for this exercise).
 On the other hand, just keeping up with the channels of a few projects (for example, the ones that you buy into) can be a challenge.

 I haven’t been captivated by anything in such a way since I first came across Bitcoin itself several years ago.